timbertson/foperator/README.md

  - get all ReplicaSets which _should_ relate to this pod but don't (the selector matches but the ReplicaSet doesn't own the pod)
  - get all ReplicaSets which _do_ reference this pod but shouldn't (the ReplicaSet owns the pod but the selector doesn't match)

-The ReplicaSet IDs obtained from these relationships are simply merged with the IDs of updated resources, and either action will cause a reconcile of the ReplicaSet.
+The ReplicaSet IDs obtained from these relationships are merged with the IDs of updated resources, and either action will cause a reconcile of the ReplicaSet.
 In this way there is _one_ piece of code responsible for taking action, but we augment it with additional triggers due to changes outside the resource itself.
 The `ControllerInput` class performs this merging, and has functions for merging updates from multiple ResourceMirrors in this way.